Personalize this lesson

 3chosen_answers_longer=True

 4next_check=build length-matched eval pairsAnnotator disagreement is another failure signal.
 A pair can be formatted correctly and still be weak supervision if raters don't agree about which completion is better.
-The toy gate below routes any disputed label to review; a real pipeline may adjudicate, weight, or retain disagreements for a dedicated evaluation slice.
+The toy gate below routes any disputed label to review.
+A real pipeline may adjudicate, weight, or keep disagreements on a dedicated evaluation slice.

 1votes = {